Learning about the schools

 The experience a school designs for its admissions events is the experience it will give your family for four years.
 How a school handles you and your student is the tell.

-Here's the most useful lens we can give you for the whole season of admissions events, the tours and open houses and everything else a school invites you to: the experience a school designs for these events is the experience it will design for your student for the next four years.
+The experience a school designs for its admissions events, the tours and open houses and everything else it invites you to, is the experience it will design for your student for the next four years.
 The event is the real school, telling you exactly who it is.
 Watch the structure, not just the speeches.
+That reading works at every kind of school.
+The public high schools tour too, with sign-ups opening each fall on SFUSD's tours page, and the same questions apply on a district school's tour as at an independent's open house.

-Most of what's worth reading is in how a school handles one simple truth: your student and you are different people who need different things.
-Your student, who is thirteen or fourteen and would frankly rather be anywhere else, needs to get a feel for the place, to picture themselves there, to relax a little in an uncomfortable situation.
+Most of what's worth reading is in how a school handles the fact that your student and you are different people who need different things.
+Your student, who is thirteen or fourteen and would rather be anywhere else, needs to get a feel for the place, to picture themselves there, to relax a little in an uncomfortable situation.
 You need substance and specifics.
 Watch what a school does with that gap.

-A stronger version of the same signal is a school that designs whole events deliberately leaving the parenting adults out: this one is only for your student, because we want them to experience the school without you hovering.
-A school confident and thoughtful enough to do that is centering the student, which is the entire point of the exercise.
+A stronger version of the same signal is a school that designs whole events deliberately leaving the parenting adults out, and tells you why.
+This one is only for your student, because we want them to experience the school without you hovering.
+A school confident and thoughtful enough to do that is centering the student.

-And when they do that, watch closely what they do with you, because it's where schools reveal themselves.
+And when they do that, watch closely what they do with you.
 During a students-only event, does the school shrug and leave the adults to burn two hours in the car or the nearest café, or have they thought about your time, too?
-It's a small thing that tells you a big one: whether this is a place that considers the whole family, or simply tolerates the grown-ups.
+Does this place consider the whole family, or simply tolerate the grown-ups?

-Then there's the register a school chooses, because that's the plain truth about its personality.
+Then there's the register a school chooses.
 A school that spends the hour lecturing you on how excellent it is has just shown you a school that lectures.
-It may well be excellent, but that's the key it plays in.
-A school that opens by asking everyone to meditate is telling you something real: if that lands warmly, wonderful.
+It may well be excellent too, but what the hour taught you is how it talks to families.
+A school that opens by asking everyone to meditate is telling you something real.
+If that lands warmly, wonderful.
 If it makes you itch, believe that feeling.
 A school that hands the students something fun and developmentally right to do is showing you it thinks hard about what teenagers need, and it will keep doing exactly that for four years.

 None of these is wrong.
 There's no correct vibe, only the one that fits your student.
-So pay real attention to which events a school offers, when, and how they're built.
+So pay real attention to which events a school offers, when, and how they're built, and go in knowing what to look for.
 Trust the events over the brochure.